Caseter/KCD2-Substance-Painter-DDS-Exporter/README.md

 (Can also be found using the Python > Plugins Folder button in the top row)

 ## Export preset:
-Move the KCD2.spexp from the optional files to this folder:
+Move the Kingdom Come Deliverance 2 Export.spexp from the optional files to this folder:
 <pre>
 C:\Users\username\Documents\Adobe\Adobe Substance 3D Painter\assets\export-presets
 </pre>